KamranAghlami/T-Display-S3/README.md

 **Features**:
  - Takes care of initializing the hardware.
  - Uses the local RAM for a twin framebuffer setup with DMA, and Espressif's LCD driver APIs for the highest display throughput.
- - Initializes the external PSRAM where it allocates LVGL's working memory on.
+ - Initializes the external PSRAM where it allocates LVGL's working memory.
  - Mounts the internal flash as a storage medium and makes it available to LVLG as the "F:" drive.
  - Maps hardware keys to an LVGL keypad input device with "Up", "Down" and "Enter" key events.
  - Provides battery voltage readings in millivolts with an API call.